preslavmihaylov/booknotes/architecture/clean-architecture/part-5b/README.md

 ### Use cases
 Use cases contain the application-specific business rules.
 They encapsulate all the use cases the application needs to support.

-This layer works with Entities and manage all the interactions with them.A
+This layer works with Entities and manage all the interactions with them.

 Changes in this layer should not affect use cases and it shouldn't be affected by changes in UI/database/etc.